counternote/counternote/quick start.md

 ## Score

 There are obviously other details to go over, but it’s time to see some real music.
-This is the track Bourrée from Bach’s Lute Suite in E Minor written using tones:
+This is the A-section of the track Bourrée from Bach’s Lute Suite in E Minor written using tones:

     ++*
     SCORE: Lute Suite in E Minor